esx-framework/esx-documentation/docs/es_extended/client/functions/game/getvehicles.md

 ESX.Game.GetVehicles()
 ```

-Returns all spawned vehicles at a given time.
+Returns all vehicles in the world.